parvesh67/STAT5129_GroupD_Project/README.md

 - Comment out `options(warn = -1)` inside `00_run_all.R` if you want to debug warnings.
 - Ensure MySQL is active before running the scripts.
 - The fallback (current_r_dir) path ensures execution even outside RStudio.
+- The Quarto PDF (report.pdf) is automatically generated via GitHub Actions on every push to the main branch.
+TinyTeX is used to compile the PDF, ensuring reproducibility.
+The workflow file is located at .github/workflows/render-pdf.yml

 ✅ You’re ready to run the full Mauritius Case Study Data workflow!
 "# STAT5129_GroupD_Project"